What is CPD?

 The points are calculated by multiplying the number of hours you spend on the activity by the CPD credit value assigned to that activity.
-For example, if you attend a one-day training course that has been assigned a CPD credit value of 10 points, you would earn 10 CPD points.
+For example, if you attend a one-day training course that has been assigned a CPD credit value of 10 points, you would earn 10 CPD hours/points.

 What is the difference between CPD hours and CPD points?